berkeleyGamedev/DecalWebsite/pages/labs/lab4/lab4.md

 Sorry for the essay above, there is a lot to cover.

 **YOUR TASK:**
-As stated before, you will be building a simplified version of the *Fruit Ninja* game.
-You click on the screen to clear enemies in a certain area, but you don’t want to hit the bombs.
+As mentioned earlier, you will be building a simplified version of the *Fruit Ninja* game: you click on the screen to clear enemies in a certain area, but you must avoid hitting the bombs.

 ### Checkoff
 **You are highly encouraged to surpass these requirements!**
-- A functioning minigame that is mechanically similar to Fruit Ninja (in the loosest sense)
+- A functioning mini-game that is mechanically similar to Fruit Ninja (in the loosest sense)
 - 2 enemy types
     - One that you want to hit, one that you don’t
 - Score integration (use Score.st.addScore())